-Survey respondents of students who do not currently walk or bike to school cited distance, safety of intersections and crossings, weather, and speed or amount of traffic as the main reasons that affect their decision to not allow their students to walk or bike to and from school.
-Survey respondents of students who do walk to school cited distance, safety of intersections and crossings, speed or amount of traffic, and crossing guards as reasons that affect their decision to allow their decision to allow their students to walk or bike.
+Survey respondents of students who do not currently walk or bike to school cited distance, violence or crime, weather, safety of intersections and crossings, and speed of traffic along route as the reasons that affect their decision to not allow their students to walk or bike to and from school.
+Survey respondents of students who do walk to school cited the safety of intersections and crossings, violence or crime, and speed or amount of traffic along route as reasons that affect their decision to allow their students to walk or bike.